russellmoss/reading/full_funnel_view_walkthrough.md

 **Document Purpose:** This guide provides a detailed, step-by-step explanation of the main funnel view that serves as the foundation for all RevOps analytics, including how it combines lead and opportunity data into a unified funnel.

-**Target Audience:** RevOps professionals with basic statistics knowledge (undergraduate biology level)

-**Last Updated:** October 22, 2025
+**Target Audience:** RevOps professionals with basic statistics knowledge **Last Updated:** October 22, 2025

 **Critical Context:** This view is being enhanced to support Re-Engagement Opportunities - a new pathway where advisors restart their journey directly as opportunities without going through the lead process.